 Sling Packs vs Backpacks, Chest Packs & Waist Packs

 The key benefit of a fly fishing sling pack instead of a backpack is that you can nearly hold as much gear but you gain easy access to it when you spin the sling pack from your back to your front.
 Chest packs are great, but they tend to hold less gear — unless they’re big, in which case they can get in the way when you’re netting and releasing fish.
 Waist or hip packs also let you spin them them around front for easy access to gear — and then back behind you to get out of the way.
 There are only two downsides to waist packs: 1) when you want to load a waist pack for a full day on the water, the weight can become annoying, and 2) it’s easy to wade deep enough to get your waist pack thoroughly soaked.
-(Some sling packs hang low to the small of your back, but you can often adjust them higher for deep wading situations.)
+(Some sling packs hang low to the small of your back, but the better sling packs can often be adjusted higher for deep wading situations.)

 All in all, the best fly fishing sling packs are a cool compromise to backpacks, chest packs, and waist packs — which is why they’re becoming more and more popular.